pybricks/pybricks-micropython/doc/source/startrun.rst

    :alt: alt
    :align: center

-   A project contains a program called **main.py** and optional resources like sounds or Python modules.
+   A project contains a program called **main.py** and optional resources like sounds or MicroPython modules.

 Creating a new project